Meshia13/coding_challenges/README.md

 # Coding Challenges
-hr

 This is where I practice coding challenges.
+It's my goal to understand how to breakdown the questions and solve the problems.